matuzo/matuzoat/src/blog/lang-lies.md

 ### Others

-The correct usage of the value also may affect hyphenation, WCAG compliance, input fields, spell checking and the default font selection for CJK languages (Chinese, Japanese, and Korean).
+The correct usage of the value also may affect hyphenation, <abbr title="Web Content Accessibility Guidelines">WCAG</abbr> compliance, input fields, spell checking and the default font selection for CJK languages (Chinese, Japanese, and Korean).
 Read [Adrian Rosellis article](https://adrianroselli.com/2015/01/on-use-of-lang-attribute.html) (and the comments section) for details.

 ## Tell me lies, tell me sweet little lies